Murder of Yvonne Jonsson: Night before the murder

-On June 30, 2005, at 8:30 p.m., Yvonne and Caroline arranged to pick up Jayamaha from his residence in Bagatale Road in Roger Jonsson's vehicle, in preparation for a night of bar-hopping.
+On June 30, 2005, at 8:30 p.m., Yvonne and Caroline picked up Jayamaha from his home in Bagatale Road in Roger Jonsson's vehicle, in preparation for a night of bar-hopping.
 The group travelled back and forth between the White Horse Inn, located on Nawam Mawatha, a bar known as Glow, located in the building of the Automobile Association of Ceylon, and The Blue Elephant at the Hilton Colombo.

-They were at various points accompanied by friends studying at Colombo International, and in the latter part of the night a Korean friend of the Jonsson family known as Khone.
-The four then returned to the Hilton, where they remained for only 10 minutes before reclaiming Yvonne's car from the valet.
-Caroline alleges that at some point during the night she and Jayamaha had argued, after which Yvonne blamed Caroline's emotional distress on Jayamaha.
+The group then returned to the Hilton, where they remained for only 10 minutes before reclaiming Yvonne's car from the valet.
+Caroline alleges that at some point during the night she had argued with Jayamaha, after which Yvonne blamed him for Caroline's emotional distress.
 However, Jayamaha's legal counsel maintained that the argument had begun over Caroline talking to an individual named Pavithra, and that Yvonne had taken Jayamaha's side.